chenthillinux/Automation-via-open-source-LLM_SLM_based_script/ollama_vision_ocr_README.md

-# Llama 3.2 Vision with Ollama
+# Llama 3.2 Vision LLM for OCR and Image Analysis

 This Python script utilizes the Llama 3.2 Vision model, accessible through Ollama, to analyze images and provide textual responses based on user-provided prompts.